 Here is a recent blog post by John Gruber:

 My biggest question and deepest concern regarding Apple’s leadership (…) whose taste is driving product development?
 We know the actors, we know the writers, we know the cinematographers, but who is directing?
 Who is saying “This isn’t good enough” — or in the words of Apple’s former director, “This is shit”?
 When a product decision comes down to this or that, who is making that call?Jogn Gruber

 Refreshing but inconsistent.
-The lack of visual consistency in icon design on macOS Big Sur is questionable.
+The lack of visual consistency in icon design on macOS Big Sur (and later on macOS Monterey) is questionable.
 This lack of uniformity makes it look like you couldn’t make up your mind.
 Sure it is a refreshing look but what is the purpose beyond looking arbitrary?
 Oh and no, it isn’t funny.
 Exhibit A: http://morrick.me/archives/9025.
 Exhibit B: https://link.medium.com/AXVOs197q9.
 Another example on Twitter.

 Big Sur big flaws.
 On macOS Big Sur, the design of the new notifications and widgets is a complete mess.
 You could have re-introduced the beloved Dashboard.
 Instead, you went with a clumsy design mixing notifications and widgets on the right, leaving the vast portion of the screen unused on the left.
 What is the idea of missing widgets with notifications on the Mac but on all other devices they are separate?
 Oh, and the animation when manipulating the objects is massively janky.

 Laziness over leadership.
 You became lazy over the years.
 You don’t go far enough and try hard enough to reinvent basic things like emails and calendaring.
 You stopped showing the way of software design a long time ago.
 Exhibit A: Look at @HEY for trying something different and succeeding at doing it.